doctea/drum2musocv/README.md

  - Set some of the envelopes to act as envelopes synchronous with some of the triggers, for applying modulation to hits or notes.
  - Tied notes, per-track or just for bass.  to do this do we just avoid sending note off for last note until new note has been sent..? off/always/random/pattern?
  - Rough implementation of the melody rhythm randomness from the [endless acid banger](https://github.com/vitling/acid-banger))
+ - Make Euclidian bass capable of changing root note / arpeggiate / chord sequences
+   - features to do this.  currently arps over held chord
+   - make this so can switch between modes...

 ----